Electricity sector in Australia: Renewables

-Solar power in Australia
+Solar

 Solar power in Australia is a growing industry.
 As of December 2017, Australia had over 7,024 MW of installed photovoltaic (PV) solar power, of which 1,190 MW were installed in the preceding 12 months.
 In 2017, 23 solar PV projects with a combined installed capacity of 2,034 MW were either under construction, constructed or due to start construction having reached financial closure.
 PV accounted for 2.4% of Australia's electrical energy production in 2014/15.

 Feed-in tariffs and renewable energy targets designed to assist renewable energy commercialisation in Australia have largely been responsible for the rapid increase.
 In South Australia, a solar feed-in tariff was introduced for households and an educational program that involved installing PVs on the roofs of major public buildings such as the Adelaide Airport, State Parliament, Museum, Art Gallery and several hundred public schools.
-In 2008 Premier Mike Rann announced funding for $8 million worth of solar panels on the roof of the new Goyder Pavilion at the Royal Adelaide Showgrounds, the largest rooftop solar installation in Australia, qualifying it for official "power station" status.
+In 2008 Premier Mike Rann announced funding for $8 million worth of solar panels on the roof of the new Goyder Pavilion at the Adelaide Showground, the largest rooftop solar installation in Australia, qualifying it for official "power station" status.
 South Australia has the highest per capita take up of household solar power in Australia.

 The installed PV capacity in Australia has increased 10-fold between 2009 and 2011, and quadrupled between 2011 and 2016.

 The first commercial-scale PV power plant, the 1 MW Uterne Solar Power Station, was opened in 2011.

 Greenough River Solar Farm opened in 2012 with a capacity of 10 MW.

 The price of photovoltaics has been decreasing, and in January 2013, was less than half the cost of using grid electricity in Australia.

 Australia has been internationally criticised in the past for producing very little of its energy from solar power, despite its vast resources, extensive sunshine and overall high potential.

 As they became the world leader in solar energy per capita in 2019, this criticism has ceased.

+By April 2021, over 2.3 million customers had equipped their homes with solar photovoltaic (PV) panels, representing 30% of all households.